Sega Sammy Holdings: Formation

+Sammy CEO Hajime Satomi's first significant connection with Sega developed through Sega providing software for one of Sammy’s pachislot machines.
+Through this, Satomi established relationships with several Sega employees.
+One of the earliest was Hisashi Suzuki, Sega’s vice president of development, whom Satomi respected for maintaining an interest in lower-end machines despite Sega’s reputation for producing high-end arcade titles such as Virtua Fighter.

+During a period when Sammy faced financial difficulties, Satomi approached Sega chairman Isao Okawa for a loan.
+Satomi repaid the loan significantly faster than Okawa had anticipated.
+Following this, Okawa began consulting Satomi on various matters concerning Sega and at one point asked him to consider becoming the company’s CEO, though Satomi declined at the time.

+Satomi also developed a relationship with Hisao Oguchi, the head of Sega’s AM3 division.
+Hisashi Suzuki held Oguchi in high regard, and Satomi and Oguchi later attended a gaming trade show in the United States together.
+Satomi viewed Oguchi positively as a relatively young executive who had only recently assumed his position, in contrast to several other executives whom Satomi reportedly viewed less favorably after speaking alone with around 150 Sega staff members for 30 minutes at a time.
+According to Satomi, executives at Sega had contradictory visions for the company, which strained staff on the ground.

 In February 2003, Sega and Sammy announced their intentions to merge.
-Sammy president Hajime Satomi would head the new company.
+Satomi would head the new company.
 However, this deal ultimately fell apart.
 In the year following, Sammy purchased 22.4% of Sega, forced out several Sega executives, and installed Satomi as chairman.
 By May 2004, the two companies announced a new merger, though this was essentially a takeover of Sega by Sammy.
 Sega president Hisao Oguchi was named vice president of the new company.

+The combined company was named Sega Sammy Holdings rather than “Sammy Sega,” despite Sammy providing much of the capital.
+The naming decision was intended to help maintain morale among Sega employees.

 According to the first Sega Sammy Annual Report, the merger happened due to the companies facing financial difficulties.
-According to chairman Hajime Satomi, Sega had been in the red for nearly 10 years and lacked a clear financial base.
+According to Satomi, Sega had been in the red for nearly 10 years and lacked a clear financial base.
 Sammy, on the other hand, feared stagnation and overreliance of its highly profitable pachislot and pachinko machine business, and wanted to diversify its business in new fields, using Sega's broader range of involvement in different entertainment fields.
+Because there is not much overlap in culture between Sega and Sammy, this was done to have a more synergy among the group.